 If you find yourself tired of sitting out in the sun, explore a 16th-century monastery, head out on a cliffside walk, or explore Pedra da Mua, a small paleontological site with dinosaur fossils and footprints.

 16: Tierra del Fuego National Park, Argentina (Patagonia)

 Located in southern Argentina, close to Ushuaia, Tierra del Fuego is undoubtedly South America’s most popular park.
 A microcosm of greater Patagonia, Tierra del Fuego is perfect for sightseeing the waterfalls, jagged peaks, green valleys, and curling rivers that define the region.

-There’s extreme weather year-round, so come prepared if you want to set off on a bird-watching hike or wildlife cruise.
+There’s extreme weather year-round, so come prepared if you want to set off on a bird-watching hike or Patagonian wildlife cruise.
 If you don’t feel like putting in the miles on foot, you may want to hitch a ride on the “End of World Train,” a daily running trek that takes you from Ushuaia to the park and back.

 17: Timanfaya National Park, Lanzarote, Canary Islands, Spain

 Many of the world’s best national parks are known for their sweeping green mountainscapes and lush valleys.
 However, Timanfaya in Lanzarote is the perfect opposite, as much of its dune-like terrain is in red and orange hues that resulted from volcanic eruptions in the 1700s and 1800s.